RocketPy-Team/RocketPy/docs/user/rocket/rocket_axes.rst

 Rocket Class Axes Definitions
 =============================

-The Rocket class have two differente coordinate systems:
+The Rocket class has two different coordinate systems:

 1. **User Defined Coordinate System**: Used for geometrical inputs of the aerodynamic surfaces and motor.